ngexp/hydrator/README.md

 # Ngexp/hydrator

-Minimum supported php version is 8.1
+## Overview

-Hydrating data means populating an object with data from a source, such as an array or JSON.
-The process of hydration typically involves mapping the data from the source to the properties of the object and transforming or casting the data to the correct data type, as specified by the object's property type.
+Ngexp/hydrator is a library that allows you to hydrate data into an object.
+Hydration is the process of populating an object with data from a source such as an array or JSON.
+The library makes use of attributes to add additional behavior to the process, such as converting data from one type to another, validating data, and more.

-Attributes provide a way to add additional behavior to the process of hydration, such as converting the data from one type to another, validating the data to ensure it meets certain criteria, and more.
-The use of attributes makes it possible to have a flexible and customizable process for hydration.

-Some features offered by this library include:
+The library requires PHP 8.1 or higher and supports strict type checking while still allowing mixed data types.
+Some of its features include:

-✅ &nbsp;Many attributes to modify and validate data
+✅ &nbsp;Various attributes for modifying and validating data
-✅ &nbsp;Reusable hydration for the same class type using memoized reflection for speed
+✅ &nbsp;Reusable hydration using memoized reflection for improved speed
-✅ &nbsp;Easily extendable with new attributes
-✅ &nbsp;Easily extendable with new adapters for hydration data
+✅ &nbsp;Extendable with new attributes and adapters for hydration data
-✅ &nbsp;Strict type checking
 ✅ &nbsp;Ability to hydrate to any depth
-✅ &nbsp;Ability to modify error messages
+✅ &nbsp;Modifiable error messages

 <hr />